BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/dft.md

 The *Mel frequency cepstral coefficients* (MFCCs) are a compact representation of the frequency spectrum.
 It reduces the full spectrum to the most important aspects.

-MFCCs are used for speech, speaker or sond effect recognition or to analyse music to assign metadata to a song or a certain piece of music.
+MFCCs are used for speech, speaker or sound effect recognition or to analyse music to assign metadata to a song or a certain piece of music.
-In the field of *machine learning*, they offer a nice representation of a sound (espeically since MFCCs as well as spectograms are images thus a convolutional neural network can deal with these representations).
+In the field of *machine learning*, they offer a nice representation of a sound (especially since MFCCs as well as spectograms are images thus a convolutional neural network can deal with these representations).

 As we know, when we speak or when any sound is produced, different frequencies of sound are created.
-These frequencies when combined form a complex sound wave.
+These frequencies, when combined, form a complex sound wave.
 The human ear responds more to certain frequencies and less to others.
 Specifically, we are more sensitive to lower frequencies (like a bass guitar) than higher frequencies (like a flute), especially at low volumes.
 This is the concept behind the *Mel scale*, which is a *perceptual scale of pitches* that approximates the human ear's response to different frequencies.